Sneaky Sasquatch: Story

-Chapter 1: The Mysterious Treasure Map
+Chapter 1:

-Sasquatch, a fun and mischievous creature lives in the care of one of the park rangers at a private campsite.
-Hoping to prevent campers from being frightened away, the ranger doesn’t allowed Sasquatch from interacting with humans, but Sasquatch often sneaks out with the other animals to find food and objects.
-One day, CEO Mr. Pemberton tells the ranger that he will be demolishing the park's land so that it can be converted into luxury condos.
+The Sasquatch lives in a shack on the western portion of a campground where campers aren’t permitted.
+Hoping to prevent campers from being scared off, the ranger doesn't allow Sasquatch to leave the designated Western end of the campground, but Sasquatch often sneaks out with other animals.
+A CEO, Mr. Pemberton, tells the ranger that he will be clearcutting the trees of the campground to construct condominiums.
 Overhearing the conversation, the animals make a plan with Sasquatch to find a way to buy the park from Pemberton.
-The animals eventually find a layout of a treasure map, and with Sasquatch’s help, they locate the pieces to the map and dig up the treasure, which they then use to keep the park.
-Having the campsite, the animals and park ranger hold a party hailing Sasquatch as a hero.
+The animals eventually find a layout of a treasure map, and with Sasquatch's help, they locate the pieces to the map and dig up the treasure, which they then use to keep the park.
+Having the campsite, the animals, and the park ranger hold a party hailing Sasquatch as a hero.

 Chapter 2: Revenge On The Park

-After the party, Sasquatch's friend Raccoon returns from the town, warning the animals that he heard that Pemberton seeks to take the park again but by illegal means.
+After the party, Sasquatch's friend Raccoon returns from the town, warning the animals that he heard that Pemberton seeks to take the park again, but by illegal means.
 Using a disguise and a code name to apply as an office worker, Sasquatch becomes an employee at Pemberton's enterprise by the name of R Corp, climbing the corporate ladder of the company until Sasquatch is given a special keycard used to access Pemberton's office.
 Sasquatch and Raccoon break inside the building while the building is closed, stealing evidence of the illegal plans and turning it over to the police.
 Pemberton is arrested, and the animals congratulate Sasquatch for foiling the plot.

 Chapter 3: The Polluted Campground

 After the party for saving the park again, the ranger discovers that the campground's lake has become polluted by unknown criminals.
-The police cannot investigate the pollution due to lack of not having enough officers, so Sasquatch and the animals decide to investigate the pollution problem themselves.
-Disguising himself as a police officer looking to apply for the job, Sasquatch writes tickets to cars and/or boats in order to gain enough trust from the police chief to be promoted to a detective role for investigating the pollution.
-Several clues show that the source comes from the town sewers, so Sasquatch uses diving equipment to access the restricted sewage control room, confronting two criminals as they flood the lake with pollution water.
-The police lets Sasquatch choose if they go to jail or not go to jail if you pick go to jail they will arrest them and imprison them.
-Or if you choose not to arrest them you will find them by the marina at the ocean.
-Either way Sasquatch reverses the flow of sewage, removing the pollution.
+The police cannot investigate the pollution due to a lack of not having enough officers, so Sasquatch and the animals decide to investigate the pollution problem themselves.
+Disguising himself as a police officer looking to apply for the job, Sasquatch writes tickets to cars and/or boats to gain enough trust from the police chief to be promoted to a detective role for investigating the pollution.
+Several clues show that the source comes from the town sewers, so Sasquatch uses diving equipment to access the restricted sewage control room, confronting two criminals as they flood the lake with polluted water.
+The police let Sasquatch choose if they go to jail or not.
+Sasquatch later reverses the flow of sewage, removing the pollution from the lake.